billbuchanan/appliedcrypto/unit08_blockchain/lab/README.md

 }
 ```

-    <p>When you create your own contract, make sure you change the public constructor() with: the symbol, the name, and the wallet ID:</p>
+When you create your own contract, make sure you change the public constructor() with: the symbol, the name, and the wallet ID:

 ```
     constructor() public {
     symbol = <b style="color:red">"ENUToken"</b>;